-In the first half of the year the central bank continued with the gradual reduction in the level of mandatory subscription to Bank of Slovenia foreign currency bills as part of the foreign exchange minimum.
+A reduction in the mandatory In the first half of the year the central bank continued with the gradual reduction in the level subscription to foreign of mandatory subscription to Bank of Slovenia foreign currency bills as part of the foreign currency bills. exchange minimum.
 With the introduction of the euro the Bank of Slovenia will cease issuing bills.
 The role of central bank securities is already being assumed by other securities, both government securities and first-class foreign securities.
 The mandatory subscription to foreign currency bills was therefore of diminishing importance.
 As a result, in 2005 the Bank of Slovenia reduced the level of mandatory subscription to foreign currency bills from 35% to 20%, and then to 10%, before abolishing the requirement entirely in the middle of July.
 This allowed banks more freedom to manage their securities portfolios.